 How many ducks?

 If you are raising ducks for meat, consider how much space the growing youngsters will take.
-Remember that some ducks can hatch twenty (and sometimes more) eggs in just one clutch, and until they are large enough to butcher, those youngsters will take a lot of space.
+Remember that some ducks can hatch twenty (and sometimes more) eggs in just one clutch, and until they are large enough to butcher, those youngsters will take up a lot of space.
 Estimate how many youngsters you want per year before planning the size of your structures.

 Some people just want their ducks as pets, with eggs as a side benefit.
 In this case, you probably don’t want very many, maybe only three or four.
 Still, if you want ducklings, plan accordingly.